-The first of these lessons is a quick introduction for all users, but particularly students.
+The first of these lessons is a quick introduction for all users.
 The other is a comprehensive user guide for teachers.

 Characters with beliefs!
 Places with history!
 Dialogue with intent!
 Narrative Basics lessons teach all these features and more.
 Suitable for Middle Years and up.